Quantum Speedups for Bayesian Network Structure Learning: Preliminaries

 \subsection{The BNSL Problem}

-Given a \emph{node set} $N$ of size $n$ and a \emph{local score} $s_i(J)$ for each node $i \in N$ and node subset $J \subseteq N \setminus \{i\}$, the BNSL problem is to find a DAG $(N, A)$ that maximizes the score \bes s(A) := \sum_{i \in N} s_i(A_i)\,. \ees Here we identify the DAG with its \emph{arc set} $A$, the node set $N$ being fixed.
+Given a \emph{node set} $N$ of size $n$ and a \emph{local score} $s_i(J)$ for each node $i \in N$ and node subset $J \subseteq N \setminus \{i\}$, the BNSL problem is to find a DAG $(N, A)$ that maximizes the score \bes s(A) := \sum_{i \in N} s_i(A_i)\,, \ees which measures how well the DAG fits the prior assumptions and the data.
+Here we identify the DAG with its \emph{arc set} $A$, the node set $N$ being fixed.
 Recall that $A_i$ denotes the parent set of $i$.
+Since our algorithms work for any decomposable score, we do not specify the used score; nevertheless descriptions of commonly used scores can be found on the survey of \citeauthor{Kitson23}~[\citeyear[Sec.~4.1]{Kitson23}].

-Our interest is in instances, in which most local scores are zero and not given as explicit input.
-Accordingly, for each node $i$ we are given a collection of potential parent sets $\cC_i$, the size of which can be substantially smaller than $2^{n-1}$.
+Our interest is in instances in which most local scores equal~$-\infty$ and are not given as explicit input.
+Accordingly, for each node $i$ we are given a collection of potential parent sets $\cC_i$, the size of which can be substantially smaller than~$2^{n-1}$.
 The local scores $s_i(J)$ are only given for $J \in \cC_i$.
 We let \bes F := \sum_{i\in N}|\cC_i| \ees denote the total size of the input.

 In practice, potential parent sets are obtained using several ideas and combinations thereof.
 One is to include in $\cC_i$ only sets that are contained in a relatively small set of candidate parents.
 Another idea is to only include sets whose cardinality does not exceed some given upper bound.
-A third technique is to exclude sets $J$ for which there is a subset $J' \subseteq J$ with an equal or better local score, $s_i(J') \geq s_i(J)$; while this simple pruning rule may require computing the local scores for a large number of sets, more sophisticated analytic score bounds can also exclude sets without computing their scores \citep{Correia20}.
+A third technique is to exclude sets $J$ for which there is a subset~$J' \subseteq J$ with an equal or better local score, $s_i(J') \geq s_i(J)$; while this simple pruning rule may require computing the local scores for a large number of sets, more sophisticated analytic score bounds can also exclude sets without computing their scores \citep{Correia20}.
 Importantly, all these procedures result in collections $\cC_i$ that are \emph{closed under inclusion}, that, if $J \in \cC_i$ and $J' \subseteq J$, then $J' \in \cC_i$.